© 2026 WGLT

 WGLT

-Bloomington City Council members were united Monday night in support of a six-month moratorium on data centers, saying concerns over water, energy and other impacts to the community needed to be understood before “hyperscale” centers could be allowed.
+The Bloomington City Council held a nonvoting Committee of the Whole meeting on Monday, when a possible moratorium was discussed.
+Council members there were united in support of a six-month moratorium on data centers, saying concerns over water, energy and other impacts to the community needed to be understood before “hyperscale” centers could be allowed.

 “This would have been an easy vote months ago, if we would have had that, but I'm glad to see that it’s coming to us now,” said Ward 6 council member Cody Hendricks.